heonjaes/ED-2009-HS/README.md

 - **Purpose:** This notebook is dedicated to data preprocessing and cleaning tasks.
 - **Usage:** Use it to clean, transform, and prepare your dataset for analysis and modeling.
-- **Instructions:** Follow the step-by-step instructions and code cells to perform data preprocessing tasks such as handling missing values, removing unnecessary features, performing chi-square tests and more.
+- **Instructions:** Follow the step-by-step instructions and code cells to perform data preprocessing tasks such as :
+    - handling missing values
+    - imputation of missing data
+    - removing redundant features

 ### 2. `exploration_and_analysis.ipynb`

 - **Purpose:** Explore and analyze your data using this notebook.
 - **Usage:** Utilize this notebook to gain insights, visualize trends, and uncover patterns in your dataset.
 - **Instructions:** Follow the notebook's instructions and code cells to create exploratory data visualizations, intepretation of trends in training variables, how they impact the waiting time of ER patients.
-Features such as seasonality, triage priority and
+A few examples of the features analysed are:
+    - Patient waiting times
+    - Age of patients
+    - Triage Priority
+    - Diagnosis by season
+    - Admissions by season
+    - Day of the week

 ### 3. `modelling_and_evaluation.ipynb`